Use Bicep to manage secrets

 When you use automated deployment pipelines, it can sometimes be challenging to determine how to bootstrap key vault secrets for your deployments.
 For example, if you've been provided with an API key to use when communicating with an external API, then the secret needs to be added to a vault before it can be used in your deployments.

-When you work with secrets that come from a third party, you may need to manually add them to your vault, and then you can reference the secret for all subsequent uses.
+When you work with secrets that come from a third party, you might need to manually add them to your vault before you can reference them for all subsequent uses.

 Use a key vault with modules